jechasteen/jsldb/README.md

 # JavaScript Local Database

-Store database information for a Node.js application in the local directory.
-JSLDB stores the databse as a JSON file, and responds with easy to use JS objects.
+JSLDB saves as a JSON file, but responds with easy to use JS objects from memory.

 ## Getting Started